Frequently Asked Questions.

-If you are expecting to receive payment in a foreign currency (eg proceeds of an overseas sale contract denominated in Euro), then you can instruct the payer to send the funds direct to your CurrencyWave corresponding currency collection account.
-You can then either retain the funds in the account or convert them to your host country currency.
+If you are expecting to receive payment in a foreign currency (eg settlement of a foreign currency invoice you issued), then you can instruct the payer to send the funds direct to your own named CurrencyWave collection account.
+You can then either retain the funds in the account, convert them to another currency or use the funds to pay your suppliers.
 See ‘Receiving Payments’ below for further details.

 Do you make a charge for sending the payment?

 The platform is designed for business and personal international payments made electronically.
-We are not a travel money service and cannot pay out or receive funds in cash.
+We are not a travel money service and cannot pay out or receive funds in cash or by cheque.

-Our liquidity and technology partner, Currency Cloud, are a leading FinTech business providing world class payment solutions to a wide range of institutions around the world including VISA, Travelex and Standard Bank.
+Currency Cloud are a leading FinTech business providing world class payment solutions to a wide range of institutions around the world including VISA, Travelex and Standard Bank.
 The Currency Cloud platform processes over £1bn of transactions per month through innovative and user friendly digital solutions.
-Authorised and regulated by the UK’s Financial Conduct Authority (FCA no. 900199), they are backed by Google Ventures (GV) having satisfied the due diligence processes of one of the largest companies in the world.
+Authorised and regulated by the UK’s Financial Conduct Authority (FCA no. 900199), they are 100% owned by VISA Inc, one of the world’s largest financial institutions.

 How do I open an account and how long does it take?